Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 Capacity: 2,000

-Baseball has had a long history in Terre Haute dating back to the late 1800s and from 1901-1956 would regularly field professional teams in the old Three-Eye League, a Class B Loop that was considered one of the finest in the nation.
-However, midway through the 1956 season, the last club to call Terre Haute home closed up shop, and a little over a decade later its ballpark was altered as a football-only facility.
+Professional baseball has a long history in Terre Haute, dating back to 1884; from 1901-1956, the city would regularly field minor league teams in the Three-Eye League, a Class B Loop that was considered one of the finest in the nation.
+However, midway through the 1956 season, the Terre Haute Huts closed up shop, and a little over a decade later, its ballpark was altered as a football-only facility.

-For many, it appeared that summer-time baseball would never make its return but early this century many began wondering if some type of ball club could return to the city.
-Soon, a feasibility study was conducted from a Sports and Recreation class in 2005 and talk of baseball began percolating once again in the Wabash Valley.
+For many, it appeared that summer-time baseball would never return, but early this century, many began wondering if some form of baseball could return to the city.
+Soon, a feasibility study was conducted from a Sports and Recreation class at Indiana State University in 2005, and talk of baseball began percolating again in the Wabash Valley.

-Around the same time talks of renovating the ISU baseball field also developed and within four years saw the new and improved Bob Warn Field at Sycamore Stadium debut for the 2009 season.
-The stadium was originally built in 1978 and called the name Sycamore Field, but the legendary baseball coach’s name was added.
+Around the same time, discussions of renovating the ISU baseball field also developed and within four years saw the new and improved Bob Warn Field at Sycamore Stadium debut for the 2009 season.
+The stadium was originally built in 1978 and called Sycamore Field.
+Warn coached the baseball team from 1976-2006, leading them to six conference championships and an appearance in the 1986 College World Series.

 Food & Beverage 3

 There is one concession area near the main entrance of the stadium.
 There is not an abundance of choices and prices are from moderate to high.
-For example, the super nachos are $6.
-The area is behind the seating concourse and one would need to step away from the game for a few moments to get something to eat or drink.
-Beer is sold during games and offered by vendors who walk up and down the concourse level.
+The area is behind the seating concourse and away from the seating bowl.
+The options include hot dogs, brats, burgers, chicken sandwiches, nachos, and pretzels.
+They are all offered in a combo form that includes a drink and a bag of chips.

 Atmosphere 3